Last checked: June 12, 2026.

 Cross-border travel: the rules that matter

-- USA 鈫?Canada: You need a Canadian eTA or visa.
-The land border at Detroit-Windsor, Buffalo-Niagara, and Blaine-Vancouver will be extremely busy.
-Air travel (DFW鈫扽YZ, LAX鈫扽VR) is faster for visa-exempt travelers.
+- USA to Canada: You need a Canadian eTA or visa.
+The land border at Detroit-Windsor, Buffalo-Niagara, and Blaine-Vancouver may be busy.
+Air travel can be faster for visa-exempt travelers.

-- Canada 鈫?USA: You need a U.S. visa or ESTA.
-Canadian citizens and permanent residents have separate rules (Canadian citizens do not need a visa for the USA).
+- Canada to USA: You need a U.S. visa or ESTA unless a specific exemption applies.
+Canadian citizens and permanent residents have separate rules.

 Passport validity

 All three countries require passports valid for the duration of your stay.
-The USA does not enforce a six-month rule for most nationalities (passport must be valid for intended period of stay), but Canada and Mexico generally expect six months鈥?validity beyond your planned departure date.
+The USA does not enforce a six-month rule for most nationalities (passport must be valid for intended period of stay), but Canada and Mexico generally expect six months’ validity beyond your planned departure date.
 To be safe: ensure your passport is valid through at least August 2026.

 Expedited border programs